Blockchain

 Transactions placed through a body that only works during certain hours in the week can take several days to settle if attempted at the start of the weekend, for example.
 Much like forex trading markets, blockchains improve efficiency by running 24/7, 365 days a year, facilitating and beginning transactions as soon as they are requested.

-One drawback of blockchains, partly due to the immaturity of the concept, is the time taken for a transaction to be completed.
-Bitcoin, for example, can process approximately seven trades per second, whereas Visa can carry out 24,000.
+One drawback of some blockchains, partly due to the immaturity of the concept, is the time taken for a transaction to be completed.
+Bitcoin, for example, processes a small fraction of the tens of thousands of transactions approved by Visa per second, though it’s worth noting that BTC transactions are final settlements while approved Visa transactions may take days to settle.

 That being said, many other cryptocurrencies boast throughputs in the low thousands of trades, as blockchain technology has improved.
-For example, Ethereum 2.0 is expected to process 100,000 transactions per second.
+Tokens like Solana, Avalanche and Tron are built on blockchains that can handle thousands of transactions per second, with the potential for this to rise even higher with increases adoption.

 Confidentiality